shreevatsa/bhartrhari/README.md

 # Data

-Concepts: `Book`, `Morsel`, `Region`, K-number.
+Concepts: `Book`, `Morsel`, `Line`, `Region`, K-number.

-TODO: Think also about `Line`s and `RegionType`s.
+TODO: Think also about `RegionType`s.
 Example: The Telang book may have the same śloka two times, with regions for verse, footnote, endnote that are each multiple rectangles (split across pages).

 -   a **`Book`** is any translation/edition/collection that contains Bhartṛhari's poems.
 -   a `Book` is chopped-up into (is a sequence of) **`Morsel`s**
     -   a `Morsel` is usually a certain book's version of a Bhartṛhari poem, but sometimes it could be a heading.
     -   a `Morsel` is stored as either the text itself (a sequence of `Lines`), or a sequence of `Region`s, and is rendered accordingly.
+-   a **`Line`** is just a line of text (a sequence of characters, for now), along with an `Indentation` value (usually 0, sometimes 1, rarely 2 or more).
 -   a **`Region`** is a rectangle from a scanned book, that has been (either manually or in [post-processing](https://github.com/shreevatsa/bhartrhari/blob/622e2d1482b6d6a6893bc0f48297d6b3bad2d219/data/regions/telang/telang-regions-dump.py)) given a name so that it can be referred to.
 It is a `(name, imageUrl, pageUrl, text)` tuple.
     -   It often starts life as an `UnscaledRegion` which is a `(n, x, y, w, h)` tuple, where `n` is a page number (like the archive.org "n"), and `(x, y, w, h)` are integers (pixels).
 These are scaled (for archive.org), so that `(x, y, w, h)` become fractions between 0 and 1.
 -   a **"K-number"** is the Kanonical (Kosambi) number of a Bhartṛhari poem.